Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 ### Power with an external DC source

-While USB powering is easy to setup, it not a common source of power in a boat.
+While USB powering is easy to setup, it is not a common source of power in a boat.
 It is more usual to get two wires with an unstable battery voltage between 11V and 15V.
 In that case, you will need a voltage regulator or a DC-DC converter which will be used to produce a stable 5V for the system.
 This 5V source can then be connected to the Vin pin of